samiprehn/winner_dinner/README.md

    - Click "Join"

 3. **Add restaurants:**
-   - Anyone in the group can add restaurants to the list in three ways
+   - Anyone in the group can add restaurants using three modes:
-   - Type the name and click the + button
+   - **Manual**: Type the name and click the + button
-   - Click "browse nearby" to get the 20 closest restaurants to your current location
+   - **Nearby**: Browse the 20 closest restaurants to your current location
-   - Click "search" and enter a restaurant name, cuisine type, or keyword (ex: wings)
+   - **Search**: Enter a restaurant name, cuisine type, or keyword (ex: wings), optionally with a zip code or city/state
-   - Enter a zip code or city and state in the second box (optional - leave blank for nearby)
-   - Click the check boxes next to each restaurant you would like to add
+   - Check the boxes next to each restaurant you would like to add
    - Click "add n restaurants" where n is the number of boxes you checked

 4. **Vote independently:**
    - Each person votes on the restaurants
-   - Click ❤️ (Like) or ✕ (Pass) for each one
+   - Swipe right to like, left to pass (or use the buttons)
+   - Tap a restaurant name to view it on Google Maps
    - Nobody can see your votes until everyone's done!

 5. **See your matches:**